 What Is Post-Traumatic Stress Disorder (PTSD)?

 The type of trauma someone experiences doesn’t necessarily correlate with their risk of PTSD.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) defines trauma as an event that fits into one of the following categories:
+Trauma is defined as an event that fits into one of the following categories:

 - Threatened or actual serious injury